python-trio/trio/README.rst

    So... where to next?

+   *Does it work on my machine?* We fully support Linux, MacOS, and Windows, running Python 3.5+ (including PyPy 3.5 nightly builds).
-   *Does it work on my machine?* Trio and its dependencies are all pure Python, except that on Windows it needs cffi.
-So if you have some kind of Python 3.5+ on any popular-ish platform, then it should work.
-Linux, MacOS, and Windows are all fully supported, *BSD probably works too though isn't tested, and the last time I checked a PyPy3 nightly build it worked fine.
+   Trio and its dependencies are all pure Python, except that on Windows it needs cffi. *BSD might work too though isn't tested.

    *I want to know more!* Check out the `documentation
    <https://trio.readthedocs.io>`.

-   *I want to try it!* Awesome! ``pip install trio`` and check out `our examples XX`
+   *I want to try it!* Awesome! ``pip install trio`` and check out `our examples XX`.
+And if you use it for anything more than toy experiments, then you should <XX subscribe to this issue>.

    *I want to help!* You're the best!
 Check out our  <github issues>
-   discussion, tests, docs, use it and let us know how it goes
+   discussion, tests, docs, use it and let us know how it goes XX

+   *I just love thinking about !* You might enjoy our <XX reading list>

-   *I want to make sure my company's lawyers won't get angry at me!*
+   *Are my company's lawyers going to get angry at me?*
    No worries, trio is permissively licensed under your choice of MIT or Apache 2.
 See `LICENSE
    <https://github.com/njsmith/trio/blob/master/LICENSE>`__ for